Skip to Content

 What Does a Criminal Defense Attorney Do?

 A criminal defense attorney’s job is exactly what it sounds like—to defend people who are facing criminal charges or who have been convicted of a crime.
 It is the defense lawyer’s job to represent and advocate for their client throughout all legal proceedings, including bail hearings, interrogations, and every court hearing when the case finally goes to trial.
-A criminal defense lawyer represents the defendant’s side of the story while also defending them against the prosecution.
+A criminal defense lawyer represents the defendant’s side of the story while defending them against the prosecution.
 A defense attorney can be either privately hired or appointed by the court, but the defendant always has the constitutional right to legal counsel when facing criminal charges.
 Criminal defense attorneys have a multitude of duties to perform when handling a criminal case, including:

 • Analyzing the prosecution’s evidence